 The government strongly recommend the use of synthetic phonics when teaching early literacy skills to children.
 Synthetic phonics is simply the ability to convert a letter or letter group into sounds that are then blended together into a word.

-Here at Outwood Primary Academy Ledger Lane, we are using the ‘Letters and Sounds ‘programme to get children off to a flying start with their literacy.
-Letters and Sounds is a method of learning based upon letter sounds and phonics, and we use it to aid children in their reading and writing.
+Here at the Outwood Primary Academy Ledger Lane, we are using the Read Write Inc (RWI) programme to get children off to a flying start with their literacy.
+RWI is a method of learning based upon letter sounds and phonics, and we use it to aid children in their reading and writing.

 Reading opens the door to learning.
 A child who reads a lot will become a good reader.
 A good reader will be able to read more challenging material.
 A child who can read more challenging material is a child who will learn.
 The more a child learns, the more he or she will want to find out.

-Using Letters and Sounds the children learn to read effortlessly so they can put all their energy into comprehending what they read.
+Using RWI, the children learn to read effortlessly so they can put all their energy into comprehending what they read.
 It also allows them to spell effortlessly so they can put all their energy into composing what they write.

-The Phonics Co-ordinator at Outwood Primary Academy Ledger Lane is Mrs Parkin.
+The Read Write Inc Leader at Outwood Primary Academy Ledger Lane is Mrs Parker.
 If you have any questions or need any guidance on the programme, please pop into the school office or give them a call and they will arrange an appointment for you.

 Useful websites and leaflets for more information